 Armin Strom unveiled their new Skeleton Pure collection last year at Salon QP in London.
-And we recently got some hands-on time with the steel version, and will give your our thoughts below.
+And we recently got some hands-on time with the steel version and will give you our thoughts below.

-An open-worked movement can be easily done wrong, but the depth of the Armin Strom caliber immediately pops out at you, especially because of contrast of blue and silver finishes.
-All visible through anti-reflective treated sapphire glass, front and rear.
+An open-worked movement can be easily done wrong, but the depth of the Armin Strom caliber immediately pops out at you, especially because of the contrast of blue and silver finishes.
+All visible through anti-reflective treated sapphire glass, front, and rear.

-Visually, the non-essential elements of the main plate, gear-train bridges and barrel bridges have been trimmed away, revealing components such as the stacked mainspring barrels.
+Visually, the non-essential elements of the main plate, gear-train bridges, and barrel bridges have been trimmed away, revealing components such as the stacked mainspring barrels.
 Further, the main plate has a blue PVD coating that is colored to match its respective “water” element (whereas the fire, air and earth models feature grey PVD treated main plates).
-The gear train and barrel bridges feature a rhodium (water) or ruthenium treatment depending on which variation you choose.
-Many of the bridges, wheels and other components have been decorated with a straight grained matte finish, providing contrast with the polished elements of the movement.
-Every component is hand finished, including hand bevelled edges for many of the parts.
+The gear train and barrel bridges feature rhodium (water) or ruthenium treatment depending on which variation you choose.
+Many of the bridges, wheels, and other components have been decorated with a straight-grained matte finish, providing contrast with the polished elements of the movement.
+Every component is hand-finished, including hand beveled edges for many of the parts.

 Framed with a signature off-center clear sapphire dial ring, with applied hour and minute markers, the dial is readable without sacrificing the view of the movement.
 The small seconds indicator, at 9 o’clock, also features a clear ring.
-Remaining power reserve is indicated on the left half of the small seconds subsidiary dial, via a red arrow-tipped hand.
-A prominent hour and minute hands or in stainless steel (on the Air model) features white luminescent material.
+The remaining power reserve is indicated on the left half of the small seconds subsidiary dial, via a red arrow-tipped hand.
+A prominent hour and minute hands or in stainless steel (on the Air model) feature white luminescent material.

-Armin Strom’s Skeleton Pure collection is limited to 100 numbered pieces per variation (Water, Fire, Air and Earth).
+Armin Strom’s Skeleton Pure collection is limited to 100 numbered pieces per variation (Water, Fire, Air, and Earth).
 Each piece is individually engraved with “X/100” is on the balance bridge.
 The Pure Water comes with a dark blue alligator horn-back leather strap with contrast stitching and a buckle, as well as an extra rubber strap also in dark blue.
-Water-resistance is 50 meters.
-The retail price is $33,400 is stainless steel (Ref.
+The water resistance rating is 50 meters.
+The retail price is $33,400 in stainless steel (Ref.
 ST15-PW.05).